learn-co-curriculum/programming-univbasics-nds-nested-structures/README.md

 ### Show the Data Structure as Ruby Code

 A real version of this data structure is the following.
-We've included the structure as well as a few Ruby commands to get some sample data out of the NDS.
+We've included the structure, as well as a few Ruby commands, to get some sample data out of the NDS.

 ```ruby